A Trauma Therapist Explains Trauma & The Process of Recovering from Trauma Through Therapy In Understandable Terms

 Talk about strength – to continue trying to get better in spite of seeing such little improvement over years of therapy and psychiatric treatment.
 The worst part is that in the absence of a better explanation, trauma survivors are likely to blame themselves for their lack of progress in treatment and become increasingly hopeless about their likelihood of ever feeling better.

 When working in two different community settings that were trauma-focused, I was able to see my clients’ sense of self-worth improve.
 I saw anxiety, depressive symptoms, self-regulation skills, and the quality of their relationships beginning to improve in shorter periods, like 3 to 6 months.
-Clients learn to identify the ways that trauma reactions create issues and symptoms.
+People learn to identify the ways that trauma reactions create issues and symptoms.
 Thus, they learn new ways to cope with those symptoms.

 During the first phase of trauma therapy, which I will explain in detail in Part Two of this guide, the focus is on building a trusting therapeutic relationship.
 Then, psycho-education about trauma and identifying the situations that tend to activate trauma symptoms is the focus.
 Next we begin finding more effective coping strategies to deal with those symptoms.
 So even in shorter-term therapy a lot of improvement can happen.
 This is true even while working in phase one of treatment.